 Where the patient should avoid meeting any child, elderly or pregnant woman during the first periods after the operation (especially the first week) and should not sit next to another person, regardless of their age, for more than two hours.

-Sleeping with a life partner for the first two weeks or having sex should also be avoided so that the partner is not harmed by radiation.
+The patient should avoid sharing the same bed with their life partner for the first two weeks and having sex should also be avoided so that the partner is not harmed by radiation.

 You can contact us to get the most accurate information about everything you want to know about this treatment.